utiasDSL/ra_sam/README.md

 # Range-aided Localization
 This repository contains code for range-aided localization.
 The code supports two different modes of sensor fusion.
-More details on the algorithm will be made available soon..
+More details on the algorithm will be made available soon.

 ## Installation